AshCoder05/Tournament/README.md

-# 🥊 Interdimensional Combat Simulator — 3D vs 4D 🧠
+# 🥊 Strategy Combat Simulator 🧠

 Welcome to the combat sandbox where game theory meets physics and dimensional madness.
 Build your own fighter.
 Test them in a round-robin tournament.